30 From 90: My Favorite Films From 1990

 The year that is the focus of this list is the year that Martin Scorcese released what is generally considered his best work, not to mention one of the greatest movies ever.
 It marked a sign that the decade was gonna be a good one in terms of cinema.
 And it was.
 However, little did we expect that Goodfellas, which came out in the very first year of the 90's, would be the absolute pinnacle of that decade.

 However, as much as that may sound like a quibble, it really isn't.
 The bar had been raised, and as I said, the next ten years was chockful of extraordinary moving pictures.
+For me, personally, I think it was the last decade of exceptionally well-made films.

 Taking what Francis Ford Coppola started in the Godfather series, which was a saga that took an inside look into the world of organized crime, Scorcese "moderned" it up, and took us deeper into the dynamics of the Cosa Nostra.
-However, whereas Coppola's take included a fictionalized code of family honor that was the vehicle of the la Familia Corleone, Martin replaced the fabricated apotheosis of integrity with the more reality based dog-eat-dog attitude apathy hidden behind the thinly-veiled fellowship of friendship from a buncha guys who grew up in the same neighborhood.
-While the liberties MC employed were still present throughout the story, gone was the contrived characterization of a generational inheritance of power, and now we were going from the late 50's to the late 80's, through the decade by decade evolution of a bunch of working class hoodlums and ungraduated grown-up delinquents who liked robbing, enjoyed the mobster lifestyle and knew how ta keep their mouths shut (at least, when it cames to the cops).
+However, whereas Coppola's take included a fictionalized code of family honor that was the vehicle of the la Familia Corleone, Martin replaced the fabricated apotheosis of integrity with the more reality based dog-eat-dog attitude apathy hidden behind the thinly veiled fellowship of friendship from a buncha guys who grew up in the same neighborhood.
+While the liberties MC employed were still present throughout the story, gone was the contrived characterization of a generational inheritance of power, and now we were going from the late 50's to the late 80's, through the decade by decade evolution of a bunch of working class hoodlums and ungraduated grown-up delinquents who liked robbing, enjoyed the mobster lifestyle and knew how ta keep their mouths shut (at least, when it came to the cops).

 I saw an interview once with the director in which he stated that he suffered quite a physical and emotional toll that from making Raging Bull, because it required a lot of stress and energy in order to include the artistic shots that he wanted in order to add the kind of depth that he wanted into the storytelling.
 As a result, he decided that he wasn't gonna to make his movies as artistically driven as his did with first ventures into motion pictures.

-From the very first shot, to the final scene, Goodfellas is filled to the brim with the kind of charisma that can only come from a buncha wiseguys who, for as long they could remember, always wanted to be gangsters.
+From the very first shot, to the final scene, Goodfellas is filled to the brim with the kind of charisma that can only come from a buncha Wiseguys who, for as long they could remember, always wanted to be gangsters.

-And with the inclusion of other cinematic works like the second installment of the Die-Hard series, Costner's masterpiece, Dances With Wolves, along with Miller's Crossing, La Femme Nikita, Grifters and Misery, the beginning of the 90's decades starts off with a pretty good decent sized bang.
+And with the inclusion of other cinematic works like the second installment of the Die-Hard series, Costner's masterpiece, Dances with Wolves, along with Miller's Crossing, La Femme Nikita, Grifters and Misery, the beginning of the 90's decades starts off with a pretty good decent sized bang.

 Other Fave Movies Lists By Year: